jundiya/Portfolio/README.md

 7. Data Analysis with R Programming
 8. Google Data Analytics Capstone: Complete a Case Study

-Below is case study from this program.
+Below is the case study from this program.

 ### Bellabeat: Case Study with R